javadbayat/tifftools/README.md

     [notice] Done!

+**Note:** The script might need to create some temporary files during the operation.
+So before running the script, it is good to make sure that there is some free space in your Windows drive (usually `C:` Drive) for the temp files to be created properly; otherwise, the operation might fail.
+And don't worry about those temp files consuming your disk space; as they are automatically deleted right after the operation completes.

 ### Examples of usage
 Say, on our Desktop, we have a TIFF file named `nature.tif` with 4 pages.
 Now we are going to split it and place each of its pages in the directory `F:\goodies` as a separate image file.